sivasankarankb/pyfileshare/README.md

 If you don't understand these, just leave them as is.

 ## Running the server
 Double click `pyfs-server.py` on Windows.
-Run `python3 pyfs-server.py`
-from inside the application directory in a terminal on Linux.
+Run `./pyfs-server.py` or `python3 pyfs-server.py` from inside the application directory in a terminal on Linux.

 ## Running the client
 Finally, we are here.
 Just double click `pyfs-gui.py` on Windows.
 On a Linux distro, open a terminal window and point it to the app directory.
-Then run `python3 pyfs-gui.py`.
+Then run `./pyfs-gui.py` or `python3 pyfs-gui.py`.

 Type in the IP address and port of the server machine.
 The address format is `http://ipaddress:portnumber`.
 The default port is `8080`.
 Double click